 Growing a Retailer’s Presence and Driving Online Sales

 We used a suite of cross-channel measurement solutions to examine the entire customer journey from upper-funnel media exposure to on-site purchase.
-Our client was then able to track the incremental performance lift that programmatic video and connected TV added to display advertising campaigns.
+Going beyond last-touch attribution, we tracked the incremental lift of programmatic video and connected TV added to display advertising campaigns.

 Accelerating a Client’s Customer Acquisition

-Using Amazon Marketing Cloud, we found the purchase rate was 3x higher when customers were exposed to both display and Sponsored Product ads than Sponsored Product ads alone and 13x higher when customers were exposed to both prospecting and remarketing ads than remarketing alone.
+Using Amazon Marketing Cloud, we found the purchase rate was 3x higher when customers were exposed to both display and Sponsored Product ads than Sponsored Product ads alone.
+It was 13x higher when customers were exposed to both prospecting and remarketing ads than remarketing alone.